-Harvey-Clemons recognizes that he’s blessed to be in the position he’s in and is quite mindful that he probably wouldn’t be there if it hadn’t been for the Boys & Girls Club.
-Getting involved was a life-changing event for him –– his father died when he was just a boy and after that he “didn’t really want to do anything.”
-But his grandfather pushed him to join and doing so shaped the character he displays today.
+Harvey-Clemons recognizes that he's blessed to be in the position he's in and is quite mindful that he probably wouldn't be there if it hadn't been for the Boys & Girls Club.
+His father died when he was just a boy and after that he "didn't really want to do anything."
+But his grandfather pushed him to join the Club and doing so shaped the character he displays today.

-The true Georgia freshman recalls his first days of practice and said he was “so bad they made me cover the only girl on the team.”
-Pressing on though, Harvey-Clemons worked with Club coach Ricky Baker to mentally recover from his father’s death and physically build on his athletic game.
+The Georgia freshman recalls his first days of practice and said he was so bad they made him cover the only girl on the team.
+Pressing on though, Harvey-Clemons worked with Club coach Ricky Baker to mentally recover from his father's death and physically build upon his athletic game.